 Review: Anatomy on the Go App for iOS

 Anatomy on the Go is an app for iPhone and iPad released by Thieme Medical Publishers based on the flashcards, which have the same name.
-It features 367 illustrations from the popular THIEME Atlas of Anatomy showing the human anatomy from head to toe including the musculoskeletal system, internal organs and neuroanatomy.
+It features 367 illustrations from the popular THIEME Atlas of Anatomy showing the human anatomy from head to toe including the musculoskeletal system, internal organs, and neuroanatomy.

 It is very easy to browse through images.
 You can either view the cards by category or type in the name of the structure you are looking for in the index.
 All images have labels identifying the most important structures and it is even possible to create and name your own pinpoints.
-Some cards contain comments or examples of clinical applications, however the texts are usually short.
+Some cards contain comments or examples of clinical applications, however, the texts are usually short.

 Even though the illustrations themselves are detailed, the pre-saved labels are incomplete in comparison to the original THIEME Atlas of Anatomy.
 It seems as if many structures were not marked for the sake of clarity.
-This way, however, the ambitious learner is forced to manually label all the necessary structures by himself in order to turn this app to a useful learning tool.
-Additionally there are not enough images showing the various angles of the body, which is why the complementary use of a second atlas becomes inevitable for further understanding.
+This way, however, the ambitious learner is forced to manually label all the necessary structures by himself in order to turn this app into a useful learning tool.
+Additionally, there are not enough images showing the various angles of the body, which is why the complementary use of a second atlas becomes inevitable for further understanding.

 In a modern technology era, Thieme has published an app for learning anatomy.
-With a flick of a finger, one can browse through an entire atlas of the human body, study the most important structures and test himself or herself using the quiz mode feauture.
+With a flick of a finger, one can browse through an entire atlas of the human body, study the most important structures and test himself or herself using the quiz mode feature.
 As we are used to seeing in the THIEME Atlas of Anatomy, the images are beautifully drawn and nice to look at.
 The idea of using your smartphone or tablet as a learning tool is quite tempting indeed.

-The next time you need to prepare for an anatomy exam, why not use kenHubs anatomy trainer?
-Learn with the numerous, colourful illustrations and review the structures of the human body the easy and efficient way.
-And if you are the type of person who prefers to learn anatomy using flashcards, here is a great tip: Pick the images you like the most from kenHubs free anatomy atlas, print them out and mark the most important structures.
-With these images you can now create your own self-made flashcards.
+The next time you need to prepare for an anatomy exam, why not use Kenhub anatomy trainer?
+Learn with the numerous, colorful illustrations and review the structures of the human body the easy and efficient way.
+And if you are the type of person who prefers to learn anatomy using flashcards, here is a great tip: Pick the images you like the most from Kenhub free anatomy atlas, print them out and mark the most important structures.
+With these images, you can now create your own self-made flashcards.